 The New York State Education Law requires an annual physical examination for students on entrance to school and routinely at Grades 2, 4, 7 and 10.
 Each students exam must include a

 Students in grades K,1,2,3,5,7,10 are screened annually for vision problems.
 Students in grades K,1,3,5,7,10 are screened for hearing problems.
 Students in grades 5-9 are also screened yearly for scoliosis according to New York State Law.
-Parents will be informed of any abnormal findings.
+All new entrants to the district will have a complete set of screenings provided as well.
+Parents will be informed in writing of any abnormal findings.